| Oliver's Cornwall |

 On this page West Penwith covers mostly the high moorland to the

 west of St. Ives and Penzance.
-Elsewhere Miscellaneous includes
+Elsewhere Miscellaneous

-walks tend to be easy.
-Elsewhere Rivers flow to both south
+these walks tend to be easy.
+Elsewhere Rivers

-and north coasts and I include walks in their valleys, again easy walking,
+flow to both south and north coasts and I include walks in their valleys,

-I have separate pages for Inland Trails
+again easy walking, I have separate pages for Inland

-and for
+Trails and for

 Bodmin Moor.

-Bodmin Moor speaks for itself, high open moorland that rises at its highest to 1400 feet; in places the walking tends to be rocky, steep and difficult but the views are often of both coasts.
-Since few paths are waymarked on the moor, it is wise to carry both large scale map and compass.
-The Inland Trails page includes the Saints Way, St. Michael's Way, the Camel Trail, Clay Trails, the Land's End Trail, Mark Camp's enterprising Copper Trail and the Mining Trails.
+Bodmin Moor speaks for itself, high open moorland that rises at its highest to almost 1400 feet; in places the walking tends to be rocky, steep and difficult but the views are often of both coasts.
+Since few paths are waymarked on the moor, it is wise to carry both a large scale map and a compass.
+The Inland Trails page includes the Tinners Way, the Zennor Churchway, the Saints Way, St. Michael's Way, the Camel Trail, Clay Trails, the Land's End Trail, Mark Camp's enterprising Copper Trail and the Mining Trails.
 The latter reflects my own interest in industrial archaeology; since these trails all follow former horse-drawn tramways that served the tin and copper mines, walking (and cycling) is easy. |

 |